patillacode/space-saver/README.md

 # Space Saver

 `space_saver.py` converts video files to .mp4 format with H.265 codec.
-It walks through a directory and its subdirectories looking for files with a given extension (or all files if no extension is given), and converts them to .mp4 with H.265 codec.
+The script *walks through* a given directory and its subdirectories looking for files with a given extension (or all files if no extension is given), and converts them to .mp4 with H.265 codec.